-During the financial year under review, the Audit Committee conducted performance evaluation and independent assessment on external auditors via the External Auditors Evaluation Form with prescribed criteria per the Corporate Governance Guide issued by Bursa Malaysia Securities Berhad such as, caliber of the firm, quality processes and performance, knowledge and skill sets of audit team as well as independence and objectivity, audit scope, audit planning and audit communication.
-In addition, during the meetings with the external auditors, the external auditors confirmed with the Audit Committee on their independence in relation to the audit works performed and their commitment to communicate to the Audit Committee on their independence status on ongoing manner.
-The Audit Committee have also reviewed the non-audit services provided by external auditors to the Group during the year in accordance with the independence requirements and was not aware of any non-audit services that have compromised their independence as external auditors of the Group and the Company.
+During the financial year under review, the Audit Committee conducted a performance evaluation and independent assessment of external auditors via the External Auditors Evaluation Form with criteria such as qualification, quality processes and performance, knowledge and skill sets of the audit team, independence and objectivity, audit works and audit communication.
+In addition, during the meetings with the external auditors, the external auditors confirmed with the Audit Committee their independence in relation to the audit works performed and their commitment to communicate to the Audit Committee their independence status in an ongoing manner.
+During the financial year, the Audit Committee also obtained confirmation from external auditors that the non-audit services provided by external auditors to the Group during the year in accordance with its independence requirements and that it was not aware of any non-audit services that compromised their independence as external auditors of the Group and the Company.

-The Audit Committee was satisfied with the performance and independence of the external auditors and recommended to the Board on their re-appointment as auditors of the Company for the next financial year ended 31 December 2022.
+The Audit Committee was satisfied with the performance and independence of the external auditors and recommended to the Board their re-appointment as auditors of the Company for the financial year ending 31 December 2023.